tedconf/symfony-doc-unofficial/getting-started/en/07-Environments.markdown

     interact with.

 What makes an environment unique?
-In the development environment for instance, the application needs to log all the details of a request to ease the debugging, but the cache system must be disabled as all changes made to the code must be taken into account right away.
+In the development environment for instance, the application needs to log all the details of a request to ease debugging, but the cache system must be disabled as all changes made to the code must be taken into account right away.
 So, the development environment must be optimized for the developer.
 The best example is certainly when an